jmpowers/pairbond/README.md

 # pairbond
-Supplementary data for Servedio et al. 2018: Evolution of co-operation between the sexes
+Supplementary data for Servedio et al.: Evolution of co-operation between the sexes